Lymphomatoid Papulosis

 Most patients with lymphomatoid papulosis (LyP) describe the gradual onset of an asymptomatic to mildly pruritic papular eruption.
 Papules appear in crops and resolve spontaneously within 2-8 weeks.
 Waxing and waning of the crops of papules may continue for decades.

-Unless accompanied by systemic lymphoma, most patients have no constitutional symptoms.
+Unless LyP is accompanied by systemic lymphoma, most patients have no constitutional symptoms.

 Physical Examination

-Unless accompanied by systemic lymphoma, physical findings are limited to the skin and, very rarely, the oral cavity.[18, 19]
+Unless LyP is accompanied by systemic lymphoma, physical findings are limited to the skin and, very rarely, the oral cavity.[25, 26]

-Each erythematous papule evolves into a red-brown, often hemorrhagic, papulovesicular or papulopustular lesion over days to weeks, as demonstrated in the images below.
+Each erythematous papule evolves into a red-brown, often hemorrhagic, papulovesicular or papulopustular lesion over days to weeks (see the images below).

 View Image